Ascensus: Government savings

 Ascensus partners with government agencies to provide savings plans for education (529 plans), State-Facilitated Retirement Plans (SFRP), and those living with a disability (ABLE accounts).

 In 2013, Ascensus acquired Upromise Investments, Sallie Mae's 529 college savings plan administrator.
 This resulted in the formation of its government savings division.
 The company also manages Ugift, its third-party giving program allowing family and friends to transfer money into 529 plans.

 In 2015, Ascensus Government Savings was selected to manage the Rhode Island state 529 plan, CollegeBoundfund, in partnership with Invesco.
 In 2016, Ascensus College Savings partnered with Wealthfront, an automated investment service, to provide the state of Nevada with a 529 savings plan.
 This marks the first plan of this type to use an automated investment service.

 Ascensus administers the ReadySave 529 app, which is used by State governments to enable families to manage their 529 education savings accounts.

 Savings for individuals with disabilities

 In February 2017, Illinois announced a 14-state partnership program, the National Achieving a Better Life Experience (ABLE) Alliance, the nation's largest multi-state agreement, that encourages residents to make investments to help disabled or blind citizens save for the future.
-Ascensus, through their Government Savings division, is administering the program.
+Ascensus administers the program through its Government Savings division.

 FuturePlan by Ascensus

-Under the brandname "FuturePlan by Ascensus," Ascensus provides plan design, strategic consulting, IRS and Department of Labor (DOL) regulatory compliance services, and end-to-end plan administration for defined contribution plans.
+Under the brandname "FuturePlan by Ascensus", Ascensus provides plan design, strategic consulting, IRS and Department of Labor (DOL) regulatory compliance services, and end-to-end plan administration for defined contribution plans.
 FuturePlan also offers defined benefit, cash balance, as well as prevailing wage benefits.